Pigman1000/LilWiki/README.md

 - Search for Wikipedia articles using a search bar.
 - Display article titles, short snippets, and detailed extracts (summaries) from Wikipedia.
 - Toggle dark mode for a better user experience.
-- No redirection to Wikipedia, results are shown within the site itself.
+- Redirection to Wikipedia, results are shown within the site with links to the full article.

 ## Technologies Used